Designing out risk early on in the planning process is key

 Let’s look at what ‘Safety by Design’ entails and how we implement it effectively.

-‘Safety by Design’ is an approach that incorporates safety considerations into the initial stages of event planning.
+‘Safety by Design’ is a technique that incorporates safety considerations into the initial stages of event planning (such as hazard analysis and risk assessments).
 Further, it then continues through to the execution and post-event processes.

 This methodology emphasises anticipating potential hazards and integrating preventive measures.
 Clearly, this is preferable to merely responding to incidents as they occur.